 IRT Associate Director and Manager of Programs Catherine Wong, IRT Arts and Sciences Specialist Brittany Zorn, IRT ’13, and IRT Education Specialist Leislie Godo-Solo, IRT ’91 presented at NCORE in New Orleans earlier this month.

+What is NCORE?
 According to it’s website – “the conference series constitutes the leading and most comprehensive national forum on issues of race and ethnicity in higher education.
 The conference focuses on the complex task of creating and sustaining comprehensive institutional change.
 This change work is designed to improve racial and ethnic relations and their intersections with other issues and groups on campus.
 The conference speakers and sessions offer strategies for expanding educational access and success for diverse, traditionally underrepresented populations.”

 Congratulations to Dr. Renée Wilmot, IRT ‘ 12, ’17!
 Renée successfully defended her dissertation entitled, Pilate’s Wine House: Reimagining Black Women Educators’ Histories & Futures, in May and earned a doctorate in Curriculum, Instruction & Teacher Education from Michigan State University.
 Wilmot also holds a masters degree in Secondary English from Boston College and a BA from the University of Virginia.
 Wilmot has been the IRT Alumni Committee Chair and an IRT Advisory Board student representative for the past two years.
 She has also served as a faculty member for the IRT Summer Workshop and IRT Curriculum Coordinator for several years.
 As Wilmot’s role of chair ends, she will begin an assistant professor position at Michigan State University in Black, Feminisms, Genders & Sexualities in the Department of African American and African Studies.

 We are pleased to welcome Truth Hunter, IRT ’11 who will be acting as the interim chair.
-Truth is currently pursuing a doctorate in the Neag School of Education at the University of Connecticut.
+Truthis currently pursuing a doctorate in the Neag School of Education at the University of Connecticut.
 Hunter also has a master’s degree in higher education and student affairs from the university and a BA from Mount Holyoke College.

 I am excited to serve as the interim chair for the IRT Alumni Committee because I truly believe in the mission of IRT, and if there’s anything I can do to give back, I want to be a part of it!